Curriculum Summary

 • Unit 3 Quiz [1:00:00]

-Unit 3 In Person (Face Problems, UE and LE Blueprints review)
+Unit 3 In Person Session

 Treatment of Face Problems such as Bell’s palsy and trigeminal neuralgia, plus a review of all the protocols for the treatment of shoulder girdle, pelvic girdle, and upper and lower extremity problems.